 He also has experience representing individual clients that have disputes with other governmental entities.
 Because of his experience working with government entities, Chris has developed special insight in government procedures and the laws that govern those entities.

-Chris serves as legal counsel to sole proprietorships, closely-held corporations, limited liability companies (LLCs), partnerships, non-profit and tax-exempt organizations and entities providing services on a variety of business related matters.
-Chris has experience helping clients achieve business goals and handle business and legal challenges in a practical, cost-effective way.
-He works with business clients in such areas as business entity selection and formation, governance, transactions, contracts and leases, employee relations, employee benefits, and business succession.
+Chris serves as legal counsel to sole proprietorships, limited liability companies (LLCs), partnerships, non-profit and tax-exempt organizations and entities providing services on a variety of business related matters.

 Real Estate Law/Land Use

-Chris has a comprehensive understanding of real estate law, having grown up in a family real estate development business that has developed in the Treasure Valley for more than 30 years.
+Chris has a comprehensive understanding of real estate law, having grown up in a family real estate development business that has developed in the Treasure Valley for more than 40 years.
 Chris also has extensive experience in handling land use issues on both the applicant and municipal sides of the process.
 This experience gives Chris unique insight and ability in finding creative and effective ways to get applications approved.
-Chris has represented buyers and sellers, developers, investors, property owners and tenants.
-He has worked with clients in a wide-range of real estate challenges including purchase and sale agreements, landlord-tenant disputes, land use and entitlement applications, easements, contract disputes, mediation and dispute resolution, eminent domain issues, property management, homeowner’s associations (including drafting CC&Rs), land development, liens, planned unit developments, residential real estate development, planning, zoning and land use.
+Chris has represented buyers and sellers, developers, investors, property owners, homeowner’s associations and tenants.
+He has worked with clients in a wide-range of real estate challenges including purchase and sale agreements, land use and entitlement applications, easements, mediation and dispute resolution, eminent domain issues, property management, homeowner’s associations (including drafting CC&Rs), land development, liens, planned unit developments, residential real estate development, planning, zoning and land use.